JasperFx/marten/planning/MartenV4.md

 * Consider replacing the `SelectMany()` implementation with *Common Table Expression* sql statements.
 That might do a lot to simplify the internal mechanics.
 Could definitely get us to an n-deep model.

-* Do the [Json streaming story](https://github.com/JasperFx/marten/issues/585) because it should be compelling, especially as part of the readside of a CQRS architecture using Marten's event store functionality.
+* Do the [Json streaming story](https://github.com/JasperFx/marten/issues/585) because it should be compelling, especially as part of the read-side of a CQRS architecture using Marten's event store functionality.

 * *Possibly* use a PLV8-based [JsonPath](https://goessner.net/articles/JsonPath/) polyfill so we could use sql/json immediately in the Linq support.
 More research necessary.